Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/README.md

 ### Plex Libraries

-In this section, simply select the libraries you would like Overseerr to scan.
-Overseerr will periodically check the selected libraries for available content to update the media status that is displayed to users.
+In this section, simply select the libraries you would like Jellyseerr to scan.
+Jellyseerr will periodically check the selected libraries for available content to update the media status that is displayed to users.

 If you do not see your Plex libraries listed, verify your Plex settings are correct and click the **Sync Libraries** button.

 ### Manual Library Scan

-Overseerr will perform a full scan of your Plex libraries once every 24 hours (recently added items are fetched more frequently).
+Jellyseerr will perform a full scan of your Plex libraries once every 24 hours (recently added items are fetched more frequently).
 If this is your first time configuring Plex, a one-time full manual library scan is recommended!

 ## Services

 {% hint style="info" %}
-**If you keep separate copies of non-4K and 4K content in your media libraries, you will need to set up multiple Radarr/Sonarr instances and link each of them to Overseerr.**
+**If you keep separate copies of non-4K and 4K content in your media libraries, you will need to set up multiple Radarr/Sonarr instances and link each of them to Jellyseerr.**

-Overseerr checks these linked servers to determine whether or not media has already been requested or is available, so two servers of each type are required _if you keep separate non-4K and 4K copies of media_.
+Jellyseerr checks these linked servers to determine whether or not media has already been requested or is available, so two servers of each type are required _if you keep separate non-4K and 4K copies of media_.

 **If you only maintain one copy of media, you can instead simply set up one server and set the "Quality Profile" setting on a per-request basis.**
 {% endhint %}